michaeldexter/occambsd/README.md

-profile-amd64-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad profile-amd64-ipv4.txt	The hardware profile plus minimum IPv4 networking with ssh(1) and host(1) profile-arm64-minimum.txt	A minimum configuration file for ARM64 (builds but not tested on qemu|hardware) imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images rc.local.sh		An experimental stand-alone or /etc/rc.local script that configures FreeBSD system in an idempotent manner
+profile-amd64-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad profile-amd64-ipv4.txt	The hardware profile plus minimum IPv4 networking with ssh(1) and host(1) profile-arm64-minimum.txt	A minimum configuration file for ARM64 (builds but not tested on qemu|hardware) imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images, or dist sets or build objects to a boot environment make-rescue-iso.sh	A script to make a bootonly.iso rescue ISO with useful tools rc.local.sh		An experimental stand-alone or /etc/rc.local script that configures FreeBSD system in an idempotent manner
 ```